naikshubham/Forecasting-using-Python/README.md

 ### Picking the difference order
 - We should be careful in selecting the correct amount of differencing.
 We difference the data only till its stationary and no more.
-- We will decide the differening order using the Augmented Dicky Fuller test
+- We will decide the differening order using the Augmented Dicky Fuller test.
--